 There was no easy way to flash custom firmware that I found.
 Manual updates were disabled in the settings panel and due to having no shell access, I was forced to prying it open (read: removing four screws) and seeing if there’s another way in.
 There are 4 pins on the board, which I identified as, from the top down:

-You can connect to these pins via a UART pin adapter of choice - a regular UART to USB adapter would work.
+You can connect to these pins via a UART pin adapter of choice - a regular UART to USB adapter would work - just remember that RxD connects to TxD and vice versa.
 I decided to use my Raspberry Pi and screen for this:

 screen /dev/ttyAMA0 115200